 I think readers will get a kick out of the misadventures of Mr. Mouthful, who doesn’t know how to talk with kids.
 He loves big words but doesn’t understand that plain words are usually best in everyday life.
 It’s good to have a big vocabulary; it’s another thing to go around showing it off.

 I hope to have a chance to visit some school classes and talk about language.
-You can request a school-visit guide for some of the ideas that I would talk about: go to the Events page.
+Click here to request a school-visit guide for some of the ideas that I would talk about.

 Let me know what you think about Mr. Mouthful Learns His Lesson.
 I hope it makes you smile.